bellalongo/spec2flux/README.md

 * WIDTHPXL: average emission line peak width in pixels
 * UPPRLIMIT: upper limit used for noise

-### Using the data:
-ECSV Data: File columns are Ion, Rest Wavelength, Flux, Error, Blended Line, each row representing a grouped emission line.  <br />
+ECSV + CSV Data: File columns are Ion, Rest Wavelength, Flux, Error, Blended Line, each row representing a grouped emission line.  <br />
-FITS Data: FITS Table containing the same data as the ECSV file. <br />
+FITS Data: FITS Table contains the same data as the ECSV file. <br />
 Note: Noise is marked as having the negative of the upper limit (3*error) as the flux and an error of 0. <br />